kevinmutwiri/soft-skills/week3/empathy.md

 * **Blaming** - figuring out ‘who did it.’
 Your questions should be as neutral and judgment free as possible.
 For example, it is better to ask, “What happened between you and Bob?” than “Why were you shouting at Bob?”
 This kind of neutral questioning can get the information rather than shutting someone down because they feel your judgment
 * **See It How I See It** - Not subtle
 * **Autocratic Power Play** - making demands from up on high. they do something they don’t want to do because they want to please you

+## Importance of Empathy

+[TED talk by Daniel Goleman called Why Aren’t We More Compassionate?](https://www.youtube.com/watch?v=r3wyCxHtGd0) As you watch this 12-minute TED talk ask yourself:

+- Why are people less compassionate than they could be?
+- What circumstances make people more compassionate?